- August 9, 2016

 “While that market appeal is a very niche market, I think if you find the overall aesthetic of the game to be intriguing at all, you'll find some enjoyment from its strange environments and very minimal/abstract story.”

-“Random graphical glitches, grass assets float in the sky, parts of the levels pass through each other, there are holes in the environment... it seems unthinkable that something with so much passion put in its visuals could somehow be sloppy, but here we are.”
+“Random graphical glitches, grass assets float in the sky, parts of the levels pass through each other, there are holes in the environment... it seems unthinkable that something with so much passion put into its visuals could somehow be sloppy, but here we are.”